zgebler/Mapping-Food-Deserts/README.md

 ## Overview and Current Status
 - ML project currently intended to be run in a series of Jupyter Notebooks
 - Workflow
-    - 1. Load USDA Data -  reads in CSVs and generates flags for later modeling
+    1. Load USDA Data -  reads in CSVs and generates flags for later modeling
-    - 2. Creating US Shapefile  - downloads and unzips Shapefiles from the US census website
+    2. Creating US Shapefile  - downloads and unzips Shapefiles from the US census website
-    - 3. Modeling  - uses US census data to determine key features for identifying Food Deserts
+    3. Modeling  - uses US census data to determine key features for identifying Food Deserts
-    - 4. Mapping
+    4. Mapping - Currently only using Lat/Lon data to create scatter plots, further work using GeoPandas to create more granular maps of areas of interest

 ### Background
 "Limited access to supermarkets, supercenters, grocery stores, or other sources of healthy and affordable food may make it harder for some Americans to eat a healthy diet.
 There are many ways to measure food store access for individuals and for neighborhoods, and many ways to define which areas are food deserts—neighborhoods that lack healthy food sources." - USDA Website